Protocol, Regulations and Customs for

 Service by military personnel and by civilian Police personnel in United Nations peace-keeping missions throughout the world since 1948 is recognised by the award of a medal bearing the United Nations emblem.

-United Nations medalic policy is that other civilians are not awarded United Nations awards, with the exception of:
+United Nations medallic policy is that other civilians are not awarded United Nations awards, with the exception of:

 - The United Nations Medal (Korea) was also awarded to a limited range of civilians whose organisations were certified by the United Nations Commander-in-Chief as having directly supported military operations in Korea between 1950 and 1954 (emblem of an award of a Mention in Dispatches worn on this ribbon).